Did you know that wigs and hair toppers are a very important part of a Jewish woman’s life?

 What is a sheitel?

 "A sheitel is the Yiddish term for wig.
-Observant Jewish women cover their hair after marriage with a wig or other head covering."
+Observant Jewish women cover their hair after marriage with a wig or other hair covering."

-Why do Jewish women wear wigs after marriage?
+Why do Jewish Orthodox women wear wigs after marriage?

 "Modesty is a very foundational value in Jewish life.
 From a very young age, children are taught to act, speak, and dress modestly, expressing the refinement of Jewish life and connection to G-d.